darkr4y/OffensiveZig/README.md

 Taken from the [Build Mode](https://ziglang.org/documentation/master/#Build-Mode)

-For the biggest size decrease use the following flags `--release-small --strip --single-threaded`
+For the biggest size decrease use the following flags `-O ReleaseSmall -fstrip -fsingle-threaded`

-a full example for compile windows executable on Macos: `zig build-exe src.zig -O ReleaseSmall --strip --single-threaded -target x86_64-windows`

 ## Opsec Considerations

-All samples are compiled in this mode `zig build-exe src.zig -O ReleaseSmall --strip --single-threaded -target x86_64-windows`
+Most samples are compiled in this mode `zig build-exe src.zig -O ReleaseSmall -fstrip -fsingle-threaded -target x86_64-windows`

 Aside from a few specific NT functions found in the import table, I have not been able to find any other significant features that would indicate that they were coded in Zig.